Sea buckthorn: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Traditionally used to slow the aging process and promote regeneration, sea buckthorn, thanks to an extract rich in proanthocyanidins, mobilizes the stem cells involved in regeneration, including certain types of stem cells.
+Traditionally used to slow the aging process and promote regeneration, sea buckthorn, thanks to an extract rich in proanthocyanidins, mobilizes stem cells involved in regeneration, including certain types of stem cells.

 Usages associés